About Us

 VISION

-Women’s Democracy Lab envisions an American democracy where diverse women and gender-expansive folks hold equal representation at every level of public service and are driving governance that is just, accessible, and responsive to all communities.
+Women’s Democracy Lab envisions an American democracy where diverse women hold equal representation at every level of public service and are driving governance that is just, accessible, and responsive to all communities.

 MISSION

-Women’s Democracy Lab empowers elected women and gender-expansive folks at every stage of their journey, co-creating solutions to transform institutions.
+Women’s Democracy Lab empowers elected women at every stage of their journey, co-creating solutions to transform institutions.

 Our Co-Founder and